Austin Theft & Shoplifting Lawyers

 How an Austin Theft Offense Lawyer Can Help

 An accusation is not the same as a conviction.
 The prosecution must prove each element of a theft charge beyond a reasonable doubt for a conviction.
-Our Austin theft offense attorneys have extensive experience handling theft offenses as a Travis County prosecutor and criminal defense lawyer.
+Our Austin theft offense attorneys have extensive experience handling theft offenses as a Travis County prosecutor and criminal defense advocate.
 Our knowledge of defenses and pretrial diversion programs allows us to provide our clients with the opportunity to avoid the consequences of a conviction.